caisa-lab/sarcasm_detection/README.md

-# Perceived and Intended Sarcasm Detection with Graph AttentionNetworks
+# Perceived and Intended Sarcasm Detection with Graph Attention Networks

 ## Requirements: